githubscientist/be-fsdwetb7/readme.md

 - POST /posts: Create a new post
 - PUT /posts/:id: Update a post by ID
 - DELETE /posts/:id: Delete a post by ID

+### What is mongoose?

+Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.